-For this month's segment of Steal the Look,lets turn our attention to the entryways, mud rooms and landing stripes in our homes.
-These catch-all spaces are the first rooms we see when we walk in the door.
-It's where we drop our keys, take off our coats, and leaf through all of those superfluous pieces of mail that arrived throughout the day.
-In short, it's where we start the transition from the workday to the evening, and that makes it a very important part of the home.
-It can also... make it a very cluttered part.
+Entryways, mudrooms, and landing strips in your home are important to have organized.
+These catch-all spaces are the first rooms you see when you walk in the door.
+It's where you drop your keys, take off your coats, and leaf through all of those superfluous pieces of mail that arrived throughout the day.
+In short, it's where you start the transition from the workday to the evening, and that makes it a very important part of the home.
+It can also make it a very cluttered part.
 Though it's not always easy, it really is possible to keep this space stylish and organized all year long.
-But first we need to discuss the seven elements you need in your entryway so that from the moment you walk through the door, you're right where you want to be.Continue to 2 of 8 below.
+But first, you need to discuss the seven elements needed in your entryway so that from the moment you walk through the door, you're right where you want to be.

 Proper seating is a tried and true staple of any good entryway.
-In your space, finding the right bench is key to creating a room that is not only organized, but comfortable and inviting as well.
-Wooden benches are often used in entryways and mudrooms because they’re easy to clean, you don’t have to worry about the hassle of wet upholstery and they are very durable.
-If you want a similar live edge bench with steel trestle base style legs, check out this ETSY shop, Natural Log Creations.
-These...
-American-made benches are made to order, and it is just the seat you need to complete your entryway.Continue to 4 of 8 below.
+In your space, finding the right bench is key to creating a room that is not only organized but comfortable and inviting as well.
+Wooden benches are often used in entryways and mudrooms because they’re easy to clean, you don’t have to worry about the hassle of wet upholstery, and they are very durable.Continue to 3 of 7 below.